MSU-Beam-Dynamics/JuTrack.jl/README.md

 ```

 * Since Julia and its packages are under very active development, it is strongly recommended to create a separate environment for each piece of work.
-To create a JuTrack environment and install its dependencies (errors may occur if not using this method to install all dependencies):
+To create a "JuTrack" environment and install all dependencies (errors may occur if not using this method to install all dependencies):
 ```
 cd JuTrack.jl
 julia --project=. -e "using Pkg; Pkg.instantiate()"
 ```

 # Use the package in Julia
-Activate the JuTrack environment in the Julia code (change the path to your JuTrack directory accordingly):
+Activate the JuTrack environment we just created in the Julia code (change below path to your JuTrack directory accordingly):
 ```
 using Pkg
-Pkg.activate("/path/to/JuTrack.jl")
-Pkg.instantiate()
+Pkg.activate("/path/to/JuTrack.jl") # use the correct Julia environment Pkg.instantiate()                   # check if all dependencies are correctly installed
 ```

-Import JuTrack:
+Import JuTrack in Julia:
 ```
 using JuTrack
 ```